What is USPS Informed Delivery?

 You may have one campaign in a single/conventional presort that you want to test, or, as a Consolidator, you may have combined/comingled Mail.dat jobs with multiple campaigns across multiple versions and address lists combined in a single mailing.

 Once you are able to manage your campaign data in Mail.dat or Mail.XML, you can go through the USPS Customer Acceptance testing process to make sure everything is working as planned.

-- Please send an email to Customer Acceptance Testing (CAT) office at POCAT@usps.gov and to USPSInformedDeliveryeDOC@@usps.gov, with the intent of testing Informed Delivery Campaigns using PostalOne!
-Please provide information on point-of-contact and phone number.
+- Please send an email to the Customer Acceptance Testing (CAT) office at POCAT@usps.gov and to USPSInformedDeliveryeDOC@usps.gov, with the intent of testing Informed Delivery Campaigns using PostalOne!
+Please provide information on the point-of-contact and phone number.

 - Please check to see if your organization has participated in PostalOne!
 CAT testing in the past.
 If so, acquire the PostalOne!
 CAT credentials (user name, password, CRID, MID, Permit, ZIP).
 This information will be used to create Mail.dat jobs with Informed Delivery campaigns.
 In the other case, please follow the steps below to create a PostalOne!
 CAT account with Permit.

 - The USPS CAT team should be able to help you get a test permit, CRID, and MID accounts set up so you can update your production Mail.dats, prepare them for CAT, and begin testing with the USPS CAT cycle.

 - The PostalOne!
 CAT client can be downloaded from the PostalOne!
 BCG CAT page (same as the link used to register) after login.
 The CAT BCG page is located at https://gateway-cat.usps.com/eAdmin/view/signin

 - Please email POCAT@usps.gov for questions or information.